 This YA fantasy epic set in West Africa immediately throws the reader into a world of action and adventure and doesn’t stop until the last page.
 In the world of Orïsha, age-old magic is missing but remembered.
 An evil king took the magic away eleven years ago and now forces people to pay an ever-rising tax.
 With four different narrators driving the plot forward—the main characters are two sets of siblings, rich and poor, whose lives (and loves) are destined to cross paths—we learn what happens when the characters set off on a quest for magic artifacts.
 The poetic writing style and unique story elements will keep readers engrossed in their journey until the end.

-Books for Teens and Tweens
+Book Recommendations for Teens and Tweens

 3) Darius the Great is Not Okay by Adib Khorram